Rahul0598/blog-source/content/posts/I507/index.md

 I only realized that they aren't enabled when I exported the tracking data onto my laptop and saw that these fields are marked as unset.
 I believe a thorough review of the documentation is needed before you fully understand how to best use the app.

+### Statistics and Visualizations

+The app provides a wealth of data analysis using all the data it tracks.
+Starting with the summary statistics which is available on the home page.
+This is what I end up looking at most of the time.
+{{< image src="stats-primary.jpg" alt="Screenshot of the overall sleep statistics relative to the country of residence." caption="Summary of sleep tracking over a month.
+Showing personal average relative to country average." width="300">}}

+In the past month of September.
+I have slept for an average of 4 hours only.
+This is 2 hours less than my average before using this app and 3 hours less than the average of the United States.
+Obviously, I failed miserably in trying to improve my sleep cycle.
+To understand the meaning of all the metrics shown in the first graph, we revisit our user manual [[3]](#3) and turn to the sleep score section.
+1. **Duration** : I slept for an average of 4 hours 15 mins.
+Since I had set the target sleep duration to 7 hours, it shows us a deficit of 2 hours 45 minutes.
+2. **Irregularity** : How irregular your sleep is.
+Variance of your mid-sleep hour.
+The documentation also tells us what is healthy (under 0.5 hours) and what is not (over 1 hour).
+Clearly what I'm doing is unfavorable.
+3. **Deep Sleep** : How long you’ve been in deep sleep compared to the total sleep duration.
+Healthy: over 30% and Unfavorable: under 20%.
+This is pretty good, my average is 40% which is healthy.
+4. **Efficiency** : How long you’ve been actually sleeping vs. being in bed.
+Mine is a healthy average of 95%, this is true as I don't stay awake after I start the sleep tracker because I know that I'm supposed to be sleeping then.
+So, this is one of the positive changes.
+5. **Snoring** : I rarely snore, so 0%, yay!
+6. **Rating** : I never rated my sleep out of 5 stars, so this statistics is meaningless to me.
+In the end it shows us how many hours of sleep I have lost over the period in consideration (1 month) - over 80 hours!

+The graphs are color-blind friendly and there is a clear distinction between the shades of blue and red used to differentiate healthy and unfavorable patterns.
+Only if you have the condition - Monochromacy/Achromatopsia, you will not be able to see the difference in colors, but you would still understand all the other graphs as they are coded based on intensity of color.

 ###

 ### Implications of Tracking